Beginner's Guide to Ibérico Cooking

 Similar to prime rib, but with richer flavor and fat, the Ibérico rib rack is located on the upper ribs of the pig with the loin.
 The 4-rib rack is essentially the pork loin with the bones intact.

-Cook it: For the whole rack, sear it on high heat and finish it in the oven at 145ºF (about 1 hour for every 2 lbs. of meat).
-Or, cut it into individual chops and cook for 1 minute on each side on high heat.
+Cook it: For the whole rack, sear it on high heat and finish it in the oven at 350ºF (about 30 minute for every 1 pound of meat).
+Or, cut it into individual chops and cook for 4 minutes on each side on high heat.

 Our Top Picks: